Sian user manual

 Working hours

-Every other minute of the week is spent taking care of my two daughters aged 4 and 6, and enjoying some work / life balance.
 Unless I’m supporting a live service, product, or there’s a *really* good reason to, I try not to look at emails or Slack outside of work hours.
-I don’t expect my team or direct reports to either.
+I don’t expect my team to either, but I appreciate everyone has their preferences, and try not to assume everyone does things the same way.

 Giving me feedback